wdi-sf-jan-2014/notes/blocks_procs_and_lambdas/blocks_as_awesomesauce.md

 }
 ```

-Write two examples with iterators other than `Array.map` and `Array.each` that demonstrate the problem and unintended consequences of low precedence vs. high precedence when using do/end instead of braces when passing blocks to the iterators.
+Write two examples with iterators other than `Array#map` and `Array#each` that demonstrate the problem and unintended consequences of low precedence vs. high precedence when using do/end instead of braces when passing blocks to the iterators.

-### What's really happening when we use `Array.each`?
+### What's really happening when we use `Array#each`?

-We've been having a lot of fun with iterators... ruby methods like `Array.each`, `Array.map`, `Hash.each_with_index`, and others.
-Let's dig deeper and understand how they work under the covers, by examining `Array.each`.
+We've been having a lot of fun with iterators... ruby methods like `Array#each`, `Array#map`, `Hash.each_with_index`, and others.
+Let's dig deeper and understand how they work under the covers, by examining `Array#each`.

 Let's take another look at one of the previous examples: